Send Close Add comments: (status displays here)

 Got it!
 This site "creationpie.com" uses cookies.
 You consent to this by clicking on "Got it!" or by continuing to use this website.
 Note: This appears on each machine/browser from which this site is accessed.

-An opinion on hyperbole and code words
+An opinion on hyperbole compared to code word models

 by RS admin@creationpie.com : 1024 x 640